microsoft/OCCT/README.md

 Download the PowerShell script [(OCCT.ps1)](https://raw.githubusercontent.com/microsoft/OCCT/main/OCCT.ps1) from this repository.
 In case the tenant already passed migration phase 9 and clients encounter issues with Office apps, the user should run `OCCT.ps1` on the client to reconfigure the client to connect to the new German datacenter regions.

 Windows 10 does not allow running PowerShell scripts by default.
-In order to run script, the local execution policy must be modified.
+In order to run the OCCT script, the local execution policy must be modified.
 To temporary allow executing PowerShell scripts, open PowerShell and run the command:

 `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`